 Making the most of Chase Ultimate Rewards® points

-With the Chase Sapphire Preferred® Card, you get 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
-You can also earn 80,000 bonus points if you spend $4,000 on purchases in the first three months.
-This card comes with a $95 annual fee and a 15.99% - 22.99% Variable APR.
+With the Chase Sapphire Preferred® Card, you get to enjoy new benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus more.
+You can also earn 60,000 bonus points if you spend $4,000 on purchases in the first three months.
+This card comes with a $95 annual fee and a 15.99%–22.99% variable APR.

 And while it may seem strange that the company’s premium travel card offers a smaller introductory offer, there’s a bigger benefit with the card.
 Any points redeemed by Chase Sapphire Reserve® cardholders are worth 50% more when redeemed through Chase Ultimate Rewards®, meaning 50,000 bonus points when you spend at least $4,000 in the first three months is actually worth $750.
-Chase Sapphire Preferred® Card cardholders enjoy a 25% bonus with all travel points redemptions through Chase, meaning 80,000 bonus points if you spend $4,000 on purchases in the first three months is worth $1000 in value.
+Chase Sapphire Preferred® Card cardholders enjoy a 25% bonus with all travel points redemptions through Chase.

 It’s also possible to earn extra points by referring friends to apply for the Chase Sapphire and Chase Preferred cards.
 For every friend that’s approved, you get 15,000 bonus points and up to 75,000 points per year.